-In consultation with the National Treasury, the Department of Public Works and Infrastructure will be responsible for deciding on corrective action.
+In consultation with the National Treasury, the DPWI will be responsible for deciding on corrective action.
 In this regard, they may:

-- Withhold the EPWP Integrated Grant in accordance with DORA Section 18, and notify the public body of the reasons for such withholding as well as the actions required to rectify the problem.
+- Withhold the EPWP Integrated Grant in accordance with DORA Section 17, and notify the public body of the reasons for such withholding as well as the actions required to rectify the problem.
 In order to lift the suspension, the public body must prove that the fault has been rectified by the time of the next reporting deadline or disbursement date. - Stop and re-allocate the EPWP Integrated Grant in accordance with DORA Section 18-19, depending on: - The audit findings and the nature of the issue found (materiality considered) - The recommendations of the AG, internal audit committee and the National Treasury - Any representations made, or corrective action taken, by the public body in this regard. - c.
 Where there is misrepresentation, such as inaccurate performance information provided, the inclusion of non-EPWP projects, the misappropriation and use of the EPWP Integrated Grant (not used for the purposes intended), etc.

-In consultation with the National Treasury, the Department of Public Works and Infrastructure may:
+In consultation with the National Treasury, the DPWI may: